The Leprocauns

 From There Be Hodags, by C.A.
 McAllister:

 It was Irish immigrants who brought legends of leprechauns to the State of Wisconsin.
-They were depicted as little bearded men who wear green and are somewhat prone to mischief.
-According to the leprechaun stories of Wisconsin folklore, leprechauns are invisible to all except children, and enjoy dancing.
+They were depicted in Wisconsin legends as little bearded men, wearing shabby green clothing, sometimes with tophats or pointed caps.
+Commonly, their shabby appearance is likened to that of a hobo.
+According to the leprechaun stories of Wisconsin folklore, leprechauns are prone to mischief, enjoy dancing, and sometimes are invisible to all except children.

-The Irish were one of many ethnic groups that participated in Wisconsin’s lumber boom, and Irish lumberjacks brought leprechauns into the folk tales of the lumberjack tradition, where they underwent a stark transformation, evolving quite a bit from their original source legends.
-They were also given a change in spelling, and thereafter, to the lumbermen they were known as the “leprocauns.”
+The Irish were one of many ethnic groups that participated in Wisconsin’s lumber boom, and Irish lumberjacks brought the leprechaun into the folk tales of the lumberjack tradition.
+It was in the lumber camps that the leprechaun legend would undergo a stark transformation, evolving quite a bit from their original source legends.
+Their name was also given a change in spelling, and thereafter to the lumbermen they were known as the “leprocauns.”

-The leprocaun was said to be a species of primate originally native to Ireland that came to North America on the same ships that brought immigrants from Ireland.
-It had come to dwell in the wilderness of North America, preferring the environments of bogs and swamps.
+The leprocaun was said to be a species of primate originally native to Ireland that came to North America on the same ships that brought in Irish immigrants.
+It had come to dwell in the wilderness of North America, preferring bogs and swamplands to make its home.
 These leprocauns were hairy, with clawed hands and feet, and sharp teeth.
-It was capable of leaping great distances at a time.
-In its natural environment, the leprocaun used this ability to deftly leap over the water of its swampy terrain.
+The leprocaun was thought to have strong legs, and was capable of leaping great distances.
+In its natural environment, the leprocaun used this ability to deftly leap over the watery areas of its swampy domain.
 The leprocaun was also of a mischievous and somewhat malevolent nature, however, and it was said to have the habit of leaping out at lumberjacks with slashing claws and gnashing teeth, terrorizing and chasing the poor lumberman for its own amusement.
 According to the lumber lore, the leprocaun bore the scientific name Simiidiabolus hibernicus horribillis.

 From Fearsome Creatures of the Lumberwoods, by William T. Cox: